Endogenous retrovirus: Porcine endogenous retrovirus

 There are three different classes of PERVs, PERV-A, PERV-B, and PERV-C. PERV-A and PERV-B are polytropic and can infect human cells in vitro, while PERV-C is ecotropic and does not replicate on human cells.
-The major differences between the classes is in the receptor binding domain of the env protein and the long terminal repeats (LTRs) that influence the replication of each class.
+The major differences between the classes is in the receptor binding domain of the env protein and the LTRs that influence the replication of each class.
 PERV-A and PERV-B display LTRs that have repeats in the U3 region.
 However, PERV-A and PERV-C show repeatless LTRs.
 Researchers found that PERVs in culture actively adapted to the repeat structure of their LTR in order to match the best replication performance a host cell could perform.
 At the end of their study, researchers concluded that repeatless PERV LTR evolved from the repeat-harboring LTR.
 This was likely to have occurred from insertional mutation and was proven through use of data on LTR and env/Env.
 It is thought that the generation of repeatless LTRs could be reflective of an adaptation process of the virus, changing from an exogenous to an endogenous lifestyle.

-A clinical trial study performed in 1999 sampled 160 patients who were treated with different living pig tissues and observed no evidence of a persistent PERV infection in 97% of the patients for whom a sufficient amount of DNA was available to PCR for amplification of PERV sequences.
-This study stated that retrospective studies are limited to find the true incidence of infection or associated clinical symptoms, however.
-It suggested using closely monitored prospective trials, which would provide a more complete and detailed evaluation of the possible cross-species PERV transmission and a comparison of the PERV.
+A clinical trial study performed in 1999 sampled 160 patients who were treated with different living pig tissues and observed no evidence of a persistent PERV infection in 97% of the patients from whom a sufficient amount of DNA was available to PCR for amplification of PERV sequences.
+This study stated found that retrospective studies are limited to finding the true incidence of infection or associated clinical symptoms.
+It suggested using closely monitored prospective trials which would provide a more complete and detailed evaluation of the possible cross-species PERV transmission and a comparison of the PERV.

 Human endogenous retroviruses

-Human endogenous retroviruses (HERV) comprise a significant part of the human genome, with approximately 98,000 ERV elements and fragments making up 5–8%.
+HERVs comprise a significant part of the human genome, with approximately 98,000 ERV elements and fragments making up 5–8%.
 According to a study published in 2005, no HERVs capable of replication had been identified; all appeared to be defective, containing major deletions or nonsense mutations (not true for HERV-K).
 This is because most HERVs are merely traces of original viruses, having first integrated millions of years ago.
 An analysis of HERV integrations is ongoing as part of the 100,000 Genomes Project.

 A 2023 study found HERV can become awakened from dormant states and contribute to aging which could be blocked by neutralizing antibodies.

-Human endogenous retroviruses were originally discovered when human genomic libraries were screened under low-stringency conditions using either probes from animal retroviruses or by using oligonucleotides with similarity to virus sequences.
+HERVs were originally discovered when human genomic libraries were screened under low-stringency conditions using either probes from animal retroviruses or by using oligonucleotides with similarity to virus sequences.